 Dany M. Hilaire, PhD (c), BS, RN, is a graduate of Duquesne University.
 Her interests focus on cancer screening behaviors of underserved populations.
 Dany’s dissertation will be a pilot study that addresses the role of acculturation on breast cancer screening behaviors of Haitian immigrants living in Massachusetts.
 She hopes to identify effective methodologies in promoting cancer screening.

 Audrey Jasey, PhD (c), BSN, RN, CMSRN, is enrolled in the BS-to-PhD Health Policy Program.
 She received her BSN from UMass Boston.
 Audrey is a staff nurse at Massachusetts General Hospital.
 She chose UMass Boston due to the availability of a program in health policy with a focus in nursing and disparities.
 She is interested in patient safety and health care quality as well as disparities in colorectal cancer screening.
-Audrey is a member of AMSN, ANA, ENRS, NBNA, Sigma Theta Tau, and Treasurer elect UMB's PhD Nursing Collaborative.
+Audrey is a member of AMSN, ANA, ENRS, NBNA, Sigma Theta Tau, and Treasurer elect of UMass Boston's PhD Nursing Collaborative.

 Joyce Johnson, MS, RN, is the Nursing Director of the Thoracic Surgery ICU and the Thoracic Intermediate Care units at Brigham and Women's Hospital, Boston.
 Joyce has over 20 years of experience in acute and critical care.
 She obtained her BSN from UMass Boston and her MS in Nursing Leadership and Business Management from Regis College.
 Joyce is currently enrolled in the MS-PhD Population Health track and hopes to focus her research on improving cancer care and end of life care in the ICU environment.

 Jacob Kigo Kariuki, BSN, is enrolled in the BS-to-PhD program.
 He was born and raised in Kenya, where he started his career in nursing after graduating with a BSN degree from the University of Eastern Africa, Baraton in 2008.
 Upon his graduation, he worked as a new graduate staff nurse before joining P.C.E.A Tumutumu Hospital School of Nursing, where he worked as a nurse tutor until July 2011.
 While in the PhD program, Jacob has successfully obtained his RN registration in Massachusetts where he is currently practicing as a registered nurse with a home health agency in Brockton.
-Jacob collaborated with Healey Library team to design and create Open Access for Africa library research guide.
+Jacob collaborated with Healey Library team to design and create the Open Access for Africa library research guide.
 This site continues to break barriers that hamper access to scholarly nursing and medical resources by providing link to free access journals and databases, eBooks, lectures and clinical skills videos.
 With his research focus on prevention of cardiometabolic diseases in resource constrained settings, last spring, Jacob co-authored a peer reviewed article titled The Concept of Risk as Applied to Cardiovascular Disease which was published in the Journal of Cardiovascular Nursing in May 2013.
-Jacob is a recipient of Brenda S. Cherry Dissertation Research Award, Sigma Theta Tau Honor Society Theta Alpha Chapter, Lynch Foundation Scholarship Award and Ruth and William Silen, M.D.
-Award (third prize) at the New England Science Symposium held at Harvard Medical School.
+Jacob is a recipient of Brenda S. Cherry Dissertation Research Award, Sigma Theta Tau Honor Society Theta Alpha Chapter, Lynch Foundation Scholarship Award and Ruth and William Silen, MD Award (third prize) at the New England Science Symposium held at Harvard Medical School.

 Maryum Kazmi, PhD(c), BSN, RN, is enrolled in the BS-to-PhD Program at UMass Boston.
 She graduated in 2006 from the University of Medicine and Dentistry of NJ with a BSN.
 She formerly worked in Yale Medical Center, Dana Farber Cancer Institute and Brigham and Women's Hospital as an Oncology RN.
 She is currently working as a home care nurse at VNA Care Network and Hospice.
 Maryum’s area of interest is decision making in elderly patients in active treatment phase of cancer care.
 As a research assistant with Dr. Carol Ellenbecker, she was part of a survey study to evaluate BS-PhD programs across the country.